-In this section we describe the core approach for detection of relevant domain terms and for learning relations, which hold among them.
+In this section we describe the core approach for detection of relevant domain terms and for learning their relations.
 Our extraction engine comprises of three main components:

-A. TFIDF-based single-word term classifier
+- A. TFIDF-based single-word term classifier

-B. Lexico-syntactic pattern Finder
+- B. Lexico-syntactic pattern Finder

-B.1 Learns the patterns based on the set of the known relations (initialized with GermaNet or WordNet)
+- B.1 Learns the patterns based on the set of the known relations (initialized with GermaNet or WordNet)